systemcrash/nts-poc-python/README.md

 Testing the Python implementation
 =================================

 I've tested this implementation on Ubuntu 18.04.
-Some of the scripts require Python 3.6, even though they are written to be compatible with Python 2.7.
+The scripts require Python 3.6, even though they are written to be compatible with Python 2.7.
 I haven't figured out why that is yet.

 Check out Daniel Fox Franke's libaes_siv implementation and build it.